kellerkind84/PersonService/README.md

 ## Requirements

-The application requires a running MySQL instance.
-It can be configured in application.yml.
+The application requires a running MySQL instance, that can be configured in the application.yml.
 The current standard expects:

 * port: 3306
 * username: root